Paul-Dempsey/pachde1/docs/Copper.md

 ## Outputs

-All output jacks represent the modulated color when any input jacks are connected.
+All output ports represent the modulated color when any input ports are connected.

 | Jack | Jack Color | Color component |
 | -- | -- | -- |